-Then subject to satisfactory landlord references and clear rent accounts for all parties, your application can be approved.
+Subject to satisfactory landlord references and clear rent accounts for all parties, your application can be approved.

 The Legal Requirements Toggle accordion

-Legally we can only say no to your request for a limited number of reasons
+Legally we can only say no to your request for a limited number of reasons.

-In some circumstances we can approve your application on condition that a breach of your tenancy is rectified, such as clearing rent arrears or making good any damage to the property.
+In some circumstances we can approve your application on the condition that a breach of your tenancy is rectified, such as clearing rent arrears or making good any damage to the property.